cscan/dbx/README.md

 127.0.0.1:6379> dbx.insert into phonebook (name,tel,birth,pos,gender) values ('Mattias Swensson' ,1-888-3333-1412, 2017-06-30, 4, M)
 "phonebook:1588299202-1052597574"
 ```
-Please be noted that Redis requires at least one space after the single and double quoted arguments.
+Note that Redis requires at least one space after the single and double quoted arguments.
 Or you may quote the whole SQL statement as below:
 ```bash
 127.0.0.1:6379> dbx.insert "into phonebook (name,tel,birth,pos,gender) values ('Peter Nelson','1-456-1246-3421','2019-10-01',3, 'M')"